 The Kitchener Rangers’ Ivan Tennant Memorial Scholarship is an award available to students from the Region of Waterloo entering first-year undergraduate studies in a Canadian post-secondary institution.

 In 2005, the name of the award was changed to honour long time Rangers education consultant Ivan Tennant and since then, has awarded more than $173,000 to students.
 The Scholarship Fund is administered through the KW Community Foundation.

 The response from the community and previous recipients has been very positive and the scholarship program has become a large part of our proud Rangers tradition.

 Awards are not based solely on academic performance and will be paid in the second semester directly to the recipient’s post-secondary institution.
-Recipients will be invited to attend a Kitchener Rangers home game and participate in a pre-game on-ice ceremony in recognition of their award.

 The Kitchener Rangers offer schools in Waterloo Region the opportunity to participate in the Kitchener Rangers School Tour.
 Comprised of the Read with the Rangers program and Captain’s Clinic, the Kitchener Rangers School Tour brings the fun of Kitchener Rangers hockey to the classroom.

 Read with the Rangers focused on the importance of literacy while having fun.
 Students had the opportunity to read with their favourite Rangers players and learn a little more about the players’ experiences with reading and education.
 Recommended for students JK – Grade 3.